marcdotson/asc-training/README.md

 Each project has a similar organization.
 There are certain limitations on the size and type of files that can be pushed to GitHub.
-There are also certain things that shouldn’t be accessible by the public (e.g., data we have a licence to access).
+There are also certain things that shouldn’t be accessible by the public (e.g., data we have a license to access).
 For these reasons, we have folders and files that are pushed to GitHub and those that are not.

 ### Pushed to GitHub